 The price etches in at $25.47, but I didn’t feel attracted to this deck.
 It’s a full 78-card deck, but it was only recently released, making it easy to buy online.
 The ratings only reach 76% 5-star reviews on Amazon, which may be due to it being so new.
 This deck feels a little flimsy in design, but it brings pop culture into the mix.

 You get a feel of Harry Potter redesigned in anime when you spread these cards.
 The accompanying booklet also reads much like a welcome manual for a new wizard at Hogwarts.
 However, the deck still exudes wonderful energy, and it’s great for divination, answers, and fun readings with friends.

-- The deck feels like it takes you through a magical journey to a mystical and young place.
+- The deck feels like it takes you on a magical journey to a mystical and young place.

 - You feel like the apprentice unfolding throughout the story.